gallagher-tech/GAkit/README.md

-# ga::kit
+# GA::kit

-`ga::kit` is G&A's in-house C++ application framework for building interactive experiences.
+`GA::kit` is G&A's in-house C++ application framework for building interactive experiences.
 We use it to create anything from 2D UI prototypes to high-performance 3D immersive installations.

 We designed it from scratch to be: